20jam/php-oop/readme.md

 ## Inheritance

-Inheritances enable us to reduce code duplications by creating a parent/master class with properties and method that can be inherited by child class.
-In php we can inherit from another class by using `extends` keyword.
+Inheritance is central concept in OOP, they enable us to reduce code duplications by creating a parent/master class with properties and method that can be inherited by child classes.
+In php, and many other languages, we use `extends` keyword to inherit from another class.

 [See example](./src/inheritance.php)